 Alex follows the steps to load and wrangle data, reflecting on how each step can provide insights into her students’ engagement levels.
 She is particularly interested in understanding patterns in the time students spend on different course materials and how these patterns correlate with their performance.

-Filtering and sorting data
+Filter and sort data

-Use filter() function from {dplyr} package
+Use filter() from the dplyr package

 We can identify students at risk of failing the course using the filter function looking at students below 70: